Skip to main content

 Some people who live in a mouldy home also experience mental health problems.

-Speak to your GP if you think you or someone you live with:
+Speak to your GP if you or someone you live with:

 • has a health problem because of damp and mould

-• is vulnerable or worried about health risks
+• is in a high risk group and you're worried about health risks

-Talk to any other health workers you see regularly, like a midwife, health visitor or occupational therapist.
+Talk to other health workers.
+For example, a midwife, health visitor or occupational therapist.

 Ask if they can give you information to send to your landlord about how mould is making you ill.